jraska/RxJava-Codelab/README.md

  - Backpressure - Observable vs. Flowable
  - Other reactive libraries interoperability

+## How to use the Code Lab
+- There are tasks for different areas formed as unit tests and having a format `Task{Order}{AreaOfFocus}` (e.g. `Task2Transformations`).
+- Each of these tasks has a method with a `TODO` explaining what to do and giving hint which operator might be useful.
+Very often there are multiple solutions to given problem.
+- Each Task has a solution with format `SolutionTask{Order}{AreaOfFocus}` (e.g. `SolutionTask2Transformations`).
+- Recommended order is doing the tasks by order of their numbers, however jumping based on area of interest is encouraged as well.

 ## Links
  - ReactiveX http://reactivex.io/intro.html I consider understanding the intro part the most essential thing to understand Rx.